bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cshapes.md

 third family pass through the point used as the origin by the first two families.

-u	Delta offset between lines of the family
++ Delta offset between lines of the family
 Each family has a horizontal and vertical offset.
 When drawing the pattern, the first line will be drawn starting at the origin.
 The second line will be drawn at a perpendicular distance equal to the passed y offset.
 The second line may also be drawn at a parallel offset, but this will only affect dotted lines.

-u	Angle at which to draw the lines
++ Angle at which to draw the lines
 Remember that angles are measured in degrees measured counterclockwise from the positive x axis.

-u	Color
++ Color
 You may draw the lines using the default color (area color if pattern is filling an area; text if rendering text), or you may draw using a specific color.

-u	Dashes
++ Dashes
 You may draw the lines using a custom dash pattern.
 See the Line Style attribute, below, to learn how to set up a dash pattern.